-- 11.1 This policy area is divided into three sections: - Green Buffers the areas which separate one Parish from another and areas within the Parish. - Character and Heritage the visual characteristics of the Parish and its historical heritage. - Climate Change and Green Infrastructure improving drainage to manage flooding and preserving and enhancing the Parish's green spaces, particularly in the face of climate change.
+This policy area is divided into three sections:

+- Policy 3: Green Buffers the areas which separate one Parish from another and areas within the Parish. - Policy 4: Character and Heritage the visual characteristics of the Parish and its historical heritage. - Policy 5: Climate Change and Green Infrastructure improving drainage to manage flooding and preserving and enhancing the Parish's green spaces, particularly in the face of climate change.

-Policy 2: Green Buffers
+Policy 3: Green Buffers

-- 11.2 Pressure from housing targets can threaten to encroach on the green gaps or buffers which separate one Parish from another and areas within the Parish.
+10.1 Pressure from housing targets can threaten to encroach on the green gaps or buffers which separate one Parish from another and areas within the Parish.
 Development must be balanced with the need to retain green gaps for the benefit of Parishioners and wildlife.

-Developments should continue to conduct wildlife surveys in order to encourage biodiversity and avoid depleting habitat. - 11.3 Natural woodlands, hedgerows (particularly traditional Cornish hedges) and specimen trees in and around the Parish help to supply its beauty and character and break up the built environment.
+Developments should continue to conduct wildlife surveys in order to encourage biodiversity and avoid depleting habitat.

+- 10.2 Natural woodlands, hedgerows (particularly traditional Cornish hedges) and specimen trees in and around the Parish help to supply its beauty and character and break up the built environment.
 98% of respondents to the NDP survey felt mature trees were an important aspect of the Parish.
-(Appendix 12: Questionnaire Response Analyses) - 11.4 The NDP survey showed that Parishioners value the Green Buffers within and around the Parish as they provide beauty, tranquillity and a countryside boundary to urban St Austell, as well as providing green corridors important for wildlife habitat.
-96% of respondents to the second NDP survey wanted to retain the green boundary between Carlyon Bay and Charlestown and 93% wanted to retain the green boundary around Tregrehan.
+(Appendix 12: Questionnaire Response Analyses) - 10.3 The NDP survey showed that Parishioners value the Green Buffers within and around the Parish as they provide beauty, tranquillity and a countryside boundary to urban St Austell, as well as providing green corridors important for wildlife habitat.
+96% of respondents to the second NDP survey wanted to retain the green boundary between Carlyon Bay and Charlestown and 93% wanted to retain the green boundary around

+Tregrehan.
 (See Appendix 36: Summary of Evidence Section 2 Landscape and Environment)

-11.5 The green boundaries around Tregrehan and the green boundary between Carlyon Bay and Charlestown (that boundary lying within the St Austell Bay parish) are essential in retaining the Parish's special and rural character, distinct from the urban environment of St Austell (See Fig 5 below).
+10.4 The green boundaries around Tregrehan and the green boundary between Carlyon Bay and Charlestown (that boundary lying within the St Austell Bay parish) are essential in retaining the Parish's special and rural character, distinct from the urban environment of St Austell (See Fig 6 below).
 This is supported by the St Austell section of the Cornwall Wide Allocations DPD (para 9.69) which seeks to maintain "the separate identities of surrounding communities" by safeguarding the green buffers.
-The area beyond the environs of Tregrehan is seen as open countryside and is subject to the constraints on development covered by policy 7 of the Cornwall Local Plan.

-- 11.6 Future development or redevelopment should preserve existing views as identified within the Parish's LLCA as an important amenity for those accessing the area by road and footpath, as well as for local residents.
-(See Appendix 29: Carlyon LLCA). - 11.7 The St Austell DPD also states that the Garker Valley (which is a County Wildlife Site and a Biodiversity Action Plan habitat woodland) and the railway line provide valuable green links both of which run through our parish.
+10.5 Future development or redevelopment should preserve existing views as identified within the Parish's LLCA as an important amenity for those accessing the area by road and footpath, as well as for local residents.
+(See Appendix 29: Carlyon LLCA).

+10.6 The St Austell DPD also states that the Garker Valley (which is a County Wildlife Site and a Biodiversity Action Plan habitat woodland) and the railway line provide valuable green links - both of which run through our parish.
 The woodland near Tregrehan Mills, at Cuddra Farm and Crinnis Woods are also Biodiversity Action Plan habitats and of significant wildlife value (as identified in the LLCA 3.2.2. and 3.4.4.
 Appendix 29).
 We would support the DPD's aim to give careful consideration of these assets in any future development.

-CARLYON NDP POLICY 2: Green Buffers
+CARLYON NDP POLICY 3: Green Buffers and Landscape Setting